 Coinbase is a popular and secure cryptocurrency exchange trading platform where users can buy, sell and store more than 50 cryptocurrencies.

-Verge is not listed with Coinbase because the exchange provides market information as well as a description for cryptocurrencies according to their market capitalisation.
+Verge is not listed with Coinbase because the exchange provides market information as well as a description for cryptocurrencies according to their market capitalization.

-Verge is not available because its market capitalisation is too low to be listed.
+Verge is not available because its market capitalization is too low to be listed.

 What will happen when the maximum supply of Verge is reached?